Buying a business is not like buying a house

 Look to the assets of the business itself to raise the cash for the deposit (or to recoup your deposit payment).
 You can often borrow cash against the assets in the form of a secured business loan or asset financing.
 This allows you to raise cash to buy a business, or pay for a deposit, without using all your own money.

 Use the business’ cash flow to make payments to whatever sources provided you with money for the deposit, and to pay the seller for the balance of the price that the seller financed.

-Even if you do have your own cash to buy a business, it might not be the smartest move.
+Even if you do have your own cash to buy a business, it might not be the smartest move to pay the full agreed amount with it.
 Consider ways to leverage any money you do have access to.
 If you have £500,000 for example, instead of buying a business worth £500,000, consider using the £500,000 as a deposit for a much larger business.
 You then get to keep the profits from that much larger business.
 It’s all about financial leverage.

 Make sure you have the right team in place to help you make a success of a deal before trying to put one together.
 At the very least this should include a lawyer with M&A experience and an accountant with industry knowledge.
 These experts can help you to structure a deal and ensure you are being realistic in your endeavours.

 Familiarise yourself with sources of funds and how best to approach them.
 Hire a consultant to help with this side of things if you need to.
 There are even professional business buyer advocates available.
 Someone with expertise may be able to help you make your offer and/or business attractive to financiers and also to promote yourself as a great bet to sellers and sources of funding.
 Mistakes will be far more costly than the price of the expertise.

 It should be possible to work alongside the seller to agree on how you can achieve the figure they want for their company using several components.
 Think structure rather than price.